Trial Bay Gaol

 - Filming and photography shoots on application

 - This venue is suitable for movie screenings and theatrical performances.
-Please contact the Events & Venues Unit to discuss your requirements.
+Please contact the NPWS Events Team on 02 9585 6570 to discuss your requirements.

 You and your guests can step back in time while enjoying your event at Trial Bay Gaol, soaking up the history and the amazing coastal views that surround the gaol.